fjs138/philly-phorum-front/README.md

 ## Philly Phorum
-Social news aggregator powered by React, GraphQL, Apollo
+Social news forum powered by React, GraphQL, Apollo

 ## The Goal
-Create a social media and news forum for Philadelphia, by Philadelphia.
+Create a social news forum for Philadelphia, by Philadelphia.

 Free of:
 * corporate/political biases